Design Thinking Tools for Candidate Experience: A Starter Guide

 - Hearing: What is the user hearing?
 Describe both the speech and ambient sounds.

-- Doing: What physical movements is the user performing?
+- Doing: What physical movements are the user performing?
 What physical behaviors are they displaying?

 - Saying: What is the user saying?
 Summarize the most revealing words and phrases.